 Money Matters.
 Cruise ships these days operate on cashless systems.
 The key card given to you at check in also serves as your onboard credit card.
 Even though your meals and onboard entertainment are included, you will most likely incur charges for alcoholic beverages, shore tours, gift shop purchases, spa services, casino specialty dining and other extra services.
 All of these purchases are made with your key card, charged to your onboard account, which, in turn, is tied to the credit card you provided at check in.

 Cash and Currency.
 Credit cards are accepted most everywhere in port.
 However, it’s good to have some cash on hand for those times when a credit card just won’t due.
 Bring along a stack of $1 bills for tipping bag handlers, drivers, room service, etc. If you are visiting foreign ports, it’s a good idea to have a small amount of local currency for purchases from vendors who don’t take credit cards or for tipping local tour guides and taxis.
+Don’t forget some foreign public toilets, particularly in European destinations, have a “pay to pee” policy; be sure to have some Euro coins on hand for this purpose.
 While your cruise ship will most likely have currency exchange services, the exchange rate will be high.
 Therefore, it’s best to get foreign money from your local bank or obtain it from an ATM machine in port.
 Be sure to inform your credit card company of your travel plans to avoid any travel alerts being placed on your card, resulting in denials at the register.